 The Rotary year begins on July 1st of each year.
 Each incoming President of Rotary International promotes a particular slogan or theme to highlight their vision for their year.
+This year's President is Jennifer Jones from the Rotary Club of Windsor-Roseland in Canada.
 Each annual theme is reinforced by attractive pins and/or flags to keep the image before us throughout the Rotary year.
 In addition to this meaningful theme, several long-standing phrases and slogans are important to each Rotarian.
 The following gives the theme and its image for the current Rotary year and lists our slogans and phrases.